guillaume-vcnt/guillaume-vcnt/README.md

 # Hi there 👋

-After exploring the artistic world, I felt the need for change and started a journey of self-discovery.
+After spending time in the artistic world, I felt the need for a change and embarked on a journey of self-discovery.
-I traveled across North America and spent a long time in Canada, an experience that deeply changed me.
+I traveled across North America and lived in Canada for a while, an experience that deeply changed me.
-Back in France, I decided to reconnect with my roots and return to one of my first passions: computing.
+Back in France, I decided to return to my roots and reconnect with one of my first passions: computing.
-Now transitioning to a new career, I am eager to join the tech industry while continuing to develop my skills and specialize.
+After completing an intensive training at Ada Tech School, I am excited to join the tech industry, keep learning, and continue specializing.

 10 things about me :
 - 🐺 I have a young Husky named Lúthien